augustovictor/sparkify/README.md

 song - Song dimension table
 user - User dimension table

-### Todo
-fillna
-Insert data using the COPY command to bulk insert log files instead of using INSERT on one row at a time Add data quality checks
-Create a dashboard for analytic queries on your new database

 ## Project criteria

 ### Table creation
-- [ ] Table creation script runs without errors: The script, create_tables.py, runs in the terminal without errors.
+- [x] Table creation script runs without errors: The script, create_tables.py, runs in the terminal without errors.
 The script successfully connects to the Sparkify database, drops any tables if they exist, and creates the tables.
-- [ ] Fact and dimensional tables for a star schema are properly defined: CREATE statements in sql_queries.py specify all columns for each of the five tables with the right data types and conditions
+- [x] Fact and dimensional tables for a star schema are properly defined: CREATE statements in sql_queries.py specify all columns for each of the five tables with the right data types and conditions

 ### ETL
 - [x] ETL script runs without errors: The script, etl.py, runs in the terminal without errors.
 The script connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables.